The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Extending by extending bundles

+\begin{longversion} \begin{lemma} Suppose that \(E \to M\) is a holomorphic principal bundle over a domain \(M\) over a Stein manifold.
+Then \(E \to M\) admits at most one extension to a holomorphic principal bundle over \(\hat{M}\), up to canonical isomorphism. \end{lemma} \begin{proof} The identity map \(E \to E\) extends to a morphism, as does its inverse. \end{proof} \end{longversion}

-\begin{theorem} Suppose that $G \subset \GL{n,\C{}}$ is a closed complex Lie subgroup.
-Suppose that $M$ is a domain over a Stein manifold.
-Suppose that $E \subset FM$ is a holomorphic $G$-structure on $M$.
-Then the $G$-structure extends holomorphically to the envelope of holomorphy $\hat{M}$ if and only if the holomorphic principal bundle $E \to M$ extends to a holomorphic principal bundle on $\hat{M}$. \end{theorem} \begin{proof} Suppose that $\hat{E} \to \hat{M}$ is a holomorphic principal extending $E \to M$.
-The soldering form $\eta$ is a holomorphic section of the holomorphic vector bundle $T^*E \otimes_G \C{n}$ over $M$, and therefore extends to a holomorphic section of $T^*\hat{E} \otimes_G \C{n} \to \hat{M}$ by proposition~\vref{proposition:vector.bundle.sections}.
-Denote this section also as $\eta$.
-This section vanishes on the fibers of $\hat{E} \to \hat{M}$ over $M$, so by analytic continuation must vanish on all of the fibers of $\hat{E} \to \hat{M}$.
-The set of points $m \in \hat{M}$ above which $\eta$ is not of full rank as a linear map $T_e^*\hat{E} \to \C{n}$ is a complex analytic hypersurface.
-Every component of every closed hypersurface in $\hat{M}$ has to intersect $M$ by \cite{McKay:2009} p.
-8 lemma 11.
-But above $M$, there is no point where $\eta$ has less than full rank.
+\begin{theorem} Suppose that \(G\) is a complex Lie group and that \(V\) is a finite dimensional complex analytic \(G\)-module.
+Suppose that \(M\) is a domain over a Stein manifold with a holomorphic \(G\)-structure \(E \subset FM\).
+This \(G\)-structure is pulled back from a unique \(G\)-structure on the envelope of holomorphy \(\hat{M}\) if and only if the holomorphic principal bundle \(E \to M\) is pulled back from a holomorphic principal bundle on \(\hat{M}\). \end{theorem} \begin{proof} Suppose that \(\hat{E} \to \hat{M}\) is a holomorphic principal bundle pulling back to \(E \to M\).
+The soldering form \(\eta\) is a holomorphic section of the holomorphic vector bundle \(T^*E \otimes^G \C{n}\) over \(M\), and therefore pulled back from a holomorphic section of \(T^*\hat{E} \otimes^G \C{n} \to \hat{M}\) (also denoted \(\eta\)) by proposition~\vref{proposition:vector.bundle.sections}.
+This \(\eta\) vanishes on the fibers of \(E \to M\) so by analytic continuation vanishes on the fibers of \(\hat{E} \to \hat{M}\).
+The set of points \(m \in \hat{M}\) above which \(\eta\) is not of full rank as a linear map is a closed complex analytic hypersurface.
+Every component of every closed complex analytic hypersurface in \(\hat{M}\) intersects the image of \(M\) \begin{longversion} by lemma~\vref{lemma:hypersurfaceIntersections}. \end{longversion} \begin{shortversion} \cite{McKay:2009} lemma~11, p.
+8. \end{shortversion} But above \(M\), there is no point where \(\eta\) has less than full rank.
 Therefore this hypersurface is empty.
-The soldering form, being semibasic, determines a coframe at each point $e \in \hat{E}$, say $u \colon T_m M \to \C{n}$ so that $v \hook \eta_e = u\left(\pi'(e)v\right)$ for any vector $v \in T_e E$.
-This choice of coframe is an extension of our map to the coframe bundle.
-The map is $G$-equvariant, so gives a $G$-structure. \end{proof}
+The soldering form, being semibasic, determines a coframe at each point \(e \in \hat{E}\), say \(u \colon T_m M \to \C{n}\) so that \(v \hook \eta_e = u\of{\pi'(e)v}\) for any vector \(v \in T_e E\).
+This choice of coframe is an extension of \(E \to FM\) to a map \(\hat{E} \to F\hat{M}\).
+The map \(\hat{E} \to F\hat{M}\) is \(G\)-equivariant, so a \(G\)-structure. \end{proof}